 A virtual/in-person hearing shall be scheduled within 15 days of receipt of the grievance appeal.
 During the hearing, the student will be required to present their perspective to the committee.
 The Office of Student Resolution and Conduct will be responsible for scheduling the hearing with the committee, student, and faculty member.
 The faculty member will be present to provide rationale for the decision rendered.
 Within five business days of its conclusion, the committee will provide a formal recommendation to the provost/chief academic officer.
-The provost/chief academic officer will make a final decision and a written decision will be provided to the student within five business days of receipt of the Academic Grievance Appeals Committee's recommendation.
+The provost/chief academic officer shall provide a written decision to the student within five business days of receipt of the Academic Grievance Appeals Committee's recommendation.
 The decision of the provost/chief academic officer shall be the final action taken by the institution.

-Students who wish to file a complaint as a result of discrimination or harassment on the basis of protected class status, and/or allegations of retaliation should review the

-Equal Opportunity, Harassment, and Non-discrimination policy and follow the steps outlined therein.
+Students who wish to file a complaint as a result of discrimination or harassment on the basis of protected class status, and/or allegations of retaliation should review the Equal Opportunity, Harassment, and Non-discrimination policy and follow the steps outlined therein.